 A product warranty is often called a lifespan, equipment, or material warranty.
 The solar lifespan warranty covers the actual panels against defects, equipment failure, and environmental issues that may cause the panel to stop producing electricity.
 Most manufacturers give 10- to 12-year equipment warranties, and some premium warranties cover the full system for as long as 25 years.

-Solar panels are designed to be very durable, but unexpected problems do sometimes occur.
+Solar panels are designed to be very durable, but unexpected problems can occur.
 Typically, the product warranty will cover the cost of replacing one or more faulty panels with new panels for issues such as faulty wiring, corrosion, and premature wear.

 See how much you can save by going solar with Palmetto